Arianny Celeste Suns Her Buns In Peachy Pic And Sets Instagram On Fire

 “You are absolutely gorgeous,” said another admirer.

-“That peach looking riped too,” quipped another follower making a bit of an innuendo about Celeste’s prominently displayed backside.
+“That peach looking riped [sic] too,” quipped another follower, dropping a bit of innuendo about Celeste’s prominently displayed backside.

-“Best peach on the planet.”
+“Best peach on the planet,” someone else wrote.

 Some fans revealed that their Mondays went well.